Reprint painting De Blauwe Vogel

 The reprint painting ‘De blauwe vogel’ is the first reproduction of one of the original works of Carll Cneut, a respected and internationally rewarded Belgian illustrator.
 It is a limited edition of #75 and tells the story about Mytyl and Tyltyl traveling through time, seeking happiness.
 Literally a treasure on your wall, numbered and signed by Carll Cneut himself.

 - Measurements : outside ca. 40 x 50 cm – inside 22 x 32 cm (The frame is not included.
-We can give you all the details about framing)
+Happy to give you all the details about framing.)

 - Material : Hahnemühle paper (RAG 305)